rscheiwe/api-development/README.md

 * E.g., "We detect your home's **sewer system** is a **septic tank**.
 Do you have up-to-date insurance for the septic system?"

-The source of the information is a third-party API which must be abstracted behind Company's API.
+The source of the house features is a third-party API (HomeBird) which must be abstracted behind Main API and should allow for swapping out the current third-party API for another potentially.

 > *To quickly review the PM's requested feature for a single user, please jump down to the <a href="#user">user</a> user story, and move through to Point 5.*